OctopusDeploy/blog/blog/2020-06/database-feature-branch-deployments/index.md

 For my example, I used IaC, or Infrastructure as Code, to spin up and down AWS RDS instances.
 In the real world, I don’t think this is realistic, especially for **Production** and **Staging** databases.
 Even when I am using the IaC functionality in AWS, I like to have some static infrastructure, namely [VPCs](https://aws.amazon.com/vpc/), [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html), and [subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html).
 While it’s possible to spin them up and down using IaC, it isn’t practical in a real-world scenario.
 A lot of companies like to create P2P VPN connections between their data center and AWS.
 You’d have to spin that up using IaC, which if you can get that to work, awesome.
 I found it was a bit finicky.

-I know I’ll share VPCs, security groups, subnets, etc. across projects, so I like to create multiple variable sets to store different groups of variables.
+I know I’ll share VPCs, security groups, subnets, etc., across projects, so I like to create multiple variable sets to store different groups of variables.
 I never recommend having one massive **Global** variable set.
-After a bit of time, it becomes a [junk drawer](https://www.npr.org/sections/theprotojournalist/2014/08/15/337759135/what-your-junk-drawer-reveals-about-you) of variables.
+After a bit of time, it becomes a [junk drawer](https://www.npr.org/sections/theprotojournalist/2014/08/15/337759135/what-your-junk-drawer-reveals-about-you) of variables:

 ![](library-variable-sets.png)